 Students who complete the nine-credit-hour emergency medical technician course are eligible for a certificate of proficiency.
-Upon successful completion of the course and all institutional, national and state requirements, students will be eligible to test for the National Registry of Emergency Medical Technician exam.
+Upon successful completion of the course and all institutional, national and state requirements, students will be eligible to test for the National Registry of

+Emergency Medical Technician exam.
 Exam candidates who pass the exam and subsequently receive licensure will demonstrate the ability to comprehend, apply and evaluate the clinical information relative to their role as an entry-level EMT; demonstrate the technical proficiency in all skills necessary to fulfill the role of an entry-level EMT and be able to follow protocols consistent with state and national standards.
-Students are required to purchase liability insurance through the college for the practicum hours related to this course.

-Students are required to complete assigned clinical hours in order to meet minimum requirements for taking the National Exam and obtaining state licensure.
-In order to attend clinical a student must obtain a physical exam and be approved by a health care provider using the required form.
-Additionally, students must pass a drug screen, failure to do so will result in administrative withdraw from the EMT program.
-Students must also pass a criminal background check, failure to pass the background check will result in not being able to complete clinical hours and subsequently not being able to test for the national exam or obtain licensure.
-Not completing clinical hours will affect the final grade for the class.
-Students will be expected to pass the Fisdap Comprehensive Exam with a 65% in all content areas of the exam.
+Students are required to:

+- Purchase liability insurance through the college for the practicum hours related to this course - Complete assigned clinical hours in order to meet minimum requirements for taking the National Exam and obtaining state licensure - Obtain a physical exam and be approved by a health care provider using the required form in order to attend clinical - Pass a drug screen, failure to do so will result in administrative withdraw from the EMT program - Pass a criminal background check, failure to pass the background check will result in not being able to complete clinical hours and subsequently not being able to test for the national exam or obtain licensure.
+Not completing clinical hours will affect the final grade for the class. - Pass the Fisdap Comprehensive Exam with a 65% in all content areas of the exam.
 If a student scores 65% or better on all content areas but one, the student may request to remediate in that single area and retest content of that area.
 Scoring less than 65% on two or more areas will require retaking the entire exam.
 The program director will determine appropriate remediation and acceptable retest scores.
 Students may attempt the comprehensive exam more than once.
 Additionally, students must make a "C" or better in the course in order to be eligible to take the national exam and to receive the Certificate of Proficiency.